Author: Craig Neil

 Have you ever wanted to spend a morning roaming around buildings that are hundreds of years old, then explore one of the biggest castles in Europe before finishing off the day with a wander around an extinct volcano?

-This city really does have it all.
-Fascinating old buildings, open parkland crying out for summer barbeques, mysterious pathways leading into hidden courtyards, world-class shopping, fantastic festivals, a royal palace, a majestic castle, and of course, the enormous volcano.
+A walk through Edinburgh will take you past fascinating old buildings, open parkland crying out for summer barbecues, mysterious pathways leading into hidden courtyards, world-class shopping, fantastic festivals, a royal palace, a majestic castle, and of course, the enormous volcano.

 There are romantic walks for couples to enjoy – both through the winding streets and the numerous beautiful parks, along with museums, art galleries, a world-leading zoo, and even a few sandy beaches!

-For anyone with a love of the arts there’s the biggest annual muti-arts festival in the world to experience, as well as festivals celebrating food, a book festival regularly featuring world-famous authors, and some of the best theatres in Britain.
+For anyone with a love of the arts there’s the biggest annual muti-arts festival in the world as well as festivals celebrating food, a book festival that attracts world-famous authors and some of the best theatres in Britain.